Dairy product: Other

+Animal rights

+Dairy production in factory farms has been criticized by animal welfare activists.
+Concern is raised about the frequency of dairy cattle pregnancy, that calves are separated from their mothers, housing, slaughter of calves and pregnant dairy cows, and environment impact.

+In most modern dairy production systems, newborn calves are separated from their mothers within a few hours to a day after birth, leaving more milk for sale.
+In conventional practice, calves receive maternal colostrum for the first hours of life, after which they are typically raised separately and fed milk replacement, a formulated substitute for whole milk produced by the cow.

+The practice of early cow–calf separation is a major animal welfare concern among animal rights groups and segments of the public due to cattle's social nature and strong maternal bonds.
+Studies have shown that separation practices can cause acute behavioural distress responses in both cows and calves, including vocalization and increased activity, and interrupt normal maternal behaviours.

 Avoidance on principle

 Some groups avoid dairy products for non-health-related reasons.
 Some religions restrict or do not allow the consumption of dairy products.
 For example, some scholars of Jainism advocate not consuming any dairy products because dairy is perceived to involve violence against cows.
 Orthodox Judaism requires that meat and dairy products not be served at the same meal, served or cooked in the same utensils, or stored together, as prescribed in Deuteronomy 14:21.

 Veganism is the avoidance of all animal products, including dairy products, most often due to the ethics regarding how dairy products are produced.
 The ethical reasons for avoiding meat and dairy products include how dairy is produced, how the animals are handled, and the environmental effect of dairy production.
-According to a report of the United Nations' Food and Agriculture Organization in 2010 the dairy sector accounted for 4 percent of global human-made greenhouse gas emissions.

 Growing awareness of dairy products' environmental impact, specifically greenhouse gas emissions, has led to many people reducing or avoiding dairy.
 In the EU, dairy is responsible for 27% of all diet related emissions, on average, while plant-based milks cause 2.5–4.5 times fewer emissions.
+According to a report of the United Nations' Food and Agriculture Organization in 2010 the dairy sector accounted for 4 percent of global human-made greenhouse gas emissions.